Citizen Rights and Responsibilities

 In addition, the County will accept requests for records orally or in writing when made to any County Department.
 You may also request records by mail, fax, or e-mail and you do not have to give any reason why you want the records.

-The County generally has five working days to respond to any request, and if it is not possible to fulfill your request within this time, the County will send a letter explaining why.
+The County generally has five working days to respond to any request, and if it is not possible to fulfill your request within this time, the County can request a seven working day extension.

 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by phone at (804) 225-3056, toll free at (866) 448-4100, or by e-mail at email@example.com.